drunkedMonkey/react-gifSearchApp/README.md

 # GifSearchApp

-This is a small app made un React with Hooks to search and show animated gifs.
+This is a small app made in React with Hooks to search and show animated gifs.